 If a woman isn't producing enough milk, there are things she can do to promote more milk production.
 She can nurse more frequently for longer periods, or pump after nursing.
 Sometimes, especially early on, the babies won't empty all of the milk in the breast that has been produced, pumping the remainder out once the babies are finished, and continuing to pump for a few minutes longer, will encourage the body to make even more milk.

 Perhaps you won't be able to exclusively breastfeed your twins.
 That's ok, too.
 Sometimes when twins are preemies, their doctor will prescribe a special infant formula just for preemies to supplement their breastfeeding.
-Formula for preemies contain more vitamins, minerals, protein and calories than formula for full-term babies.
+Formula for preemies contains more vitamins, minerals, protein, and calories than formula for full-term babies.

 I breastfed my twins for 26 months and this is the pump I used.

 Getting Your Milk to Come in

 If your twins are whisked away to NICU, as mine were, you will want to begin pumping immediately.
 I recall only being able to produce mere drops at a time at first.
 The nurses would all tell me even one drop of colostrum was better than no breast milk.
 They called it liquid gold and said it was like medicine for my babies.
 That is what determined me to continue pumping even though, there were times, I felt discouraged; I felt like giving up.

 I pumped around the clock every two hours.
 After 3 days my milk finally came in.
 I would pump and take milk to my babies every day.
 Pumping was still necessary for a while after they got to go home with me so that I could get a good supply of milk production established.
 Even after I was certain I was making more than enough milk, I still pumped after their feedings so I'd be able to store some milk in the freezer.
 Having some breastmilk stashed away allows others to be able to share in being able to feed the babies too.